JAlcocerT/JAlcocerT/content/blog/book-da-datamodelling.md

 title: "101 Concepts for a Data Analytics Journey"
 date: 2020-11-05T23:20:21+01:00
 draft: false
-tags: ["Career","Dimensional Modelling",D&A"]
+tags: ["Career","Dimensional Modelling","D&A"]
-description: 'Must know data modelling concepts and techniques for your career in Analytics.'
+description: 'Must know DATA MODELLING concepts and techniques for your career in Analytics.'
-summary: 'The essential concepts of data modeling and key terms in this introductory course for effective data analytics and informed decision-making.
-Learn how to structure and represent data efficiently to unlock valuable insights and optimize your analytical capabilities.'
 url: 'data-basics-for-data-analytics'
 ---

 <!-- 'data-techniques-data-analytics' -->

+How to structure and represent data efficiently to unlock valuable insights?

 By understanding the principles of **data modelling** and the terminology associated with it.